 What the GED Test Measures

-The GED tests measure an adult's ability in the five areas associated with completing a high school education: mathematics, social studies, science and language, reading and writing.
+The GED tests measure an adult's ability in the four areas associated with completing a high school education: Science, Social Studies, Mathematical Reasoning, and Reasoning through Language Arts.
 Since the GED credential is used as an equivalent to a high school diploma, the test demonstrates how an individual compares to a graduating high school senior in that same year.
-Created and administered by the American Council on Education (AC), the GED exam has been designed so that test-takers will outperform about 40 percent of high school seniors if they were to take the exam (www.acenet.edu).
+Created and administered by the American Council on Education (ACE), the GED exam has been designed with the same difficulty level required to pass a standard high school curriculum.

 How the GED Test Should Not be Used